-The journal publishes both theoretical and applied original scientific articles in the field of economics and management.
+Focus and Scope: The journal publishes original scientific papers, reviews, conceptual papers and scientific information in the field of economics and management.

 Peer Review Process